 🔪How to make

-Sweating cucumber - Add cucumber and salt in a bowl, and toss until the salt is well distributed.
+Salt cucumbers by adding cucumbers and salt in a bowl and toss until the salt is well distributed.
 Let it sit for 10-15 minutes, then drain and rinse the cucumber thoroughly.

-Making the dressing - In a bowl, combine all ingredients needed to make the dressing.
+While cucumbers are salting, combine all the ingredients needed to make the dressing.

 ✅Helpful tips